 Some newer pieces have a more subdued palette, making them more compatible with Western home décor.

 Typical Sizes Available

 Isfahan rugs are available in a wide array of dimensions.
-Most of these rugs range from medium to large with very few small size.
-The most common size range is between 4’x6’ and 8’x10’ but you can find larger and smaller rugs too.
+Most of these rugs range from small to medium, with a few large sizes.

 An Isfahan rug can be your secret weapon.
 These rugs can be fantastic statement pieces due to their intricate patterns and vibrant colors.
 Perfectly matched with various interior design styles, from minimalist to boho, they can lend depth and personality to any room.

 An Isfahan rug can define areas such as a cozy reading nook in large spaces.
 In compact rooms, a well-placed rug can add warmth and give an illusion of more space.

 Remember, the key is to balance the complex designs of Isfahan rugs with simple furniture to maintain harmony.
 Using an Isfahan rug is about decorating and expressing your unique style.